Vishwaprasa/Customer-Segmentation-Using-KMeans-Clustering/README.md

 📌 Overview

-Customer segmentation is a crucial technique in data science, enabling businesses to gain a deeper understanding of their customer base.
+Customer segmentation is crucial in data science, enabling businesses to gain a deeper understanding of their customer base.
 For this project, I applied KMeans clustering to categorize online retail customers into distinct segments, providing valuable insights that can drive data-informed decisions and enhance customer experiences.

 In this project, I followed a structured approach using Python and machine learning libraries like pandas, scikit-learn, and seaborn to preprocess, cluster, and visualize the customer data effectively.